 Food waste is nutritionally viable for swine because they are omnivores just like you and I. What we can eat so can they.
 Besides, who

 wants a dish of plain white rice or grain when you can have a dish of white rice as a side of a fillet and au-groton potatoes? mmmmm..

-The one downfall for food waste as a feed stuff for swine is that you can't control the percentages of vitamins, minerals, proteins and other
+The one downfall for food waste as a feed stuff for swine is that you can't control the percentages of vitamins, minerals, proteins and

-different stages of the pigs life.
+at the different stages of the pigs life.
 Most importantly, this time period is when the sows are lactating, and when the piglets are weaned.